hyjun0407/COMRaceConditionSeeker/README.md

 Therefore, ComRaceConditionSeeker (henceforth CRSeeker) is designed to find candidate functions in the DLL where the actual implementation of COM takes place. candidate functions that do not have a lock, and identifies the shared resources referenced by those functions ('this' object with the same structure), so that the user can find the function with the faster race condition potential.

-We can Reproduce CVE-2020-1394/1146/1211 successfully with ComRaceConditionSeeker, and I am hope to find new race-conditionable function with ComRaceConditionSeeker.
+We can Reproduce CVE-2020-1394/1146/1211 successfully with ComRaceConditionSeeker, and I am glad to find 2 new race-conditionable functions with ComRaceConditionSeeker.

 # How-To-Use
 Simple.
 Just execute this script on IDA